 Preparing for the possibility of vaginal tears (vaginal delivery) can help you feel more confident and less anxious about delivery.
 Here are some things you can do:

-Practice perineal massage: Perineal massage involves gently massaging the area between your vaginal opening and anus to help stretch and prepare the tissue for delivery.
+Practice perineal massage: Perineal massage is part of your perineal preparation.
+It involves gently massaging the area between your vaginal opening and anus to help stretch and prepare the tissue for delivery.
 This can reduce the risk of tearing and the need for an episiotomy.
 Perineal massage is shown to reduce postpartum pain too.

 Discuss tearing and episiotomy: When you learn about the possibility of tearing and episiotomy with your healthcare provider you’ll get guidance on how to minimize the risk of tearing, and information about when an episiotomy might be necessary.

 Taking care of yourself is important during your third trimester.
 Here are some things you can do to stay healthy and comfortable:

 Practice prenatal yoga: Prenatal yoga can help you stay active and relaxed during your third trimester.
 It can also help prepare your body for labor and delivery by strengthening your pelvic floor muscles, improving flexibility, and reducing stress.

 Consider hypnobirthing: Hypnobirthing is a childbirth method that emphasizes relaxation, visualization, and self-hypnosis techniques to reduce pain and promote a calm and peaceful birth experience.
 Many women find hypnobirthing helpful for coping with labor pain and anxiety.

 Take care of your mental health: Pregnancy and childbirth can be emotionally challenging, and it’s important to reduce any stress during pregnancy.
 Consider talking to a therapist or counselor, joining a support group for expectant mothers, and practicing self-care techniques such as meditation, deep breathing, or taking a warm bath.